Azure-Samples/storage-blob-coreclr-linux-getting-started-w-data-movement-library/README.md

 This sample can only be run using an Azure Storage Account.
 When the sample is run, the user will be be prompted to enter an Azure Storage account name and a service/account SAS key that has read and write access to the blob service.

+Pre-requisite
+You need to install the .NET Core in your linux environment.
+Please visit https://www.microsoft.com/net/core for installation instructions.

 To run the sample you need to supplement two arguments in the Linux commandline
 1. First argument is the option to backup or restore data.
 Simply provide 'backup' or 'restore' keyword
 2. Local directory to be backed up or restored to.
 Full path is needed